stleerh/documents/loki_operator.md

   - E.g. `kubectl apply -f https://raw.githubusercontent.com/jotak/demo-mesh-arena/main/quickstart-naked.yml -n test`
 - In the admin perspective, a new "Observe" menu should have appeared, with "Network Traffic" as the only page.
 Go to Network Traffic.
 - You should see an error (403).
 It's expected: the user needs to have explicit permission to get flows.
-  - Apply the role binding: `kubectl apply -f https://raw.githubusercontent.com/netobserv/documents/main/examples/loki-stack/rolebinding-user-test.yaml`
+  - Apply the role binding: `oc adm policy add-cluster-role-to-user netobserv-reader test`
 - Refresh the flow logs: you should see traffic, limited to the allowed namespace.

 ## Troubleshooting